-George And Amal Clooney Are Not Getting $1 Billion Divorce, Despite Tabloid Rumors
+George And Amal Clooney Are Not Getting $1 Billion Divorce, Despite Tabloid Rumors [Debunked]

 George and Amal Clooney are facing speculation that their marriage is on the verge of going down the same path that Brad Pitt and Angelina Jolie’s did.
-One tabloid has claims to have court documents which indicate that the Clooneys are headed for a $1 billion divorce that will rip their family apart.
-But celebrity rumor watchdog, Gossip Cop is on the case and they report that the story is nothing but another example of fake news.
+One tabloid claims to have court documents which indicate that the Clooneys are headed for a $1 billion divorce that will rip their family apart.
+But celebrity rumor watchdog Gossip Cop is on the case and they report that the story is nothing but another example of fake news.

 As Gossip Cop reports, Star Magazine has put out an explosive article which alleges that there are “official papers” which state that George and Amal Clooney are about to split up.
 Their purported source says that Amal’s main issue with George is that he makes light of his duties as a husband and father.
 They seem to be implying that George’s recent crash triggered their marital squabbles.
 Star’s “insider” contends that the A-list couple has been arguing constantly about it.
 They even claim that the human rights lawyer has left her husband with their twin children in tow.